Luke-Wei/CV/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Qiyu Wei is a Master student of artificial intelligence in semiconductor at the Shanghai University  AI in semiconductor Lab.
 His research interests include Defect detection, 3D deep learning and Bayesian Optimization.
-He is currently working as a research assistant at the Institute of Inforcom Research, A*Star.
+He has worked as a research assistant at the Institute of Inforcom Research, A*Star for half a year in 2023.
 {style="text-align: justify;"}